krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 alternative to one-size-fits-all metrics frameworks and visibility tools, which remain the dominant option today.

 The Presence Calculus is a novel  modeling and measurement substrate with *measure theory*, a branch of _real analysis_, as its mathematical foundation.
 It treats time as a first-class concept, making it well suited for analyzing _continuous_, _time-dependent_ behaviors of systems.

-It *complements* classical statistical and probabilistic analysis, and is particularly well suited to domains like software development where state, history, and path dependence complicate  traditional inference techniques.
+It *complements* classical statistical and probabilistic analysis, and is particularly well suited to domains like software development where state, history, and path dependence complicate traditional inference techniques [^-novel].

+[^-novel]: Mathematically, the presence calculus is closely related to, and directly inspired by,
+    _sample path analysis_—a technique originally developed by Dr. Shaler Stidham to provide the first deterministic proof of Little's Law [@stidham72].
+Together with colleagues, he developed it into a powerful tool for establishing general properties of stochastic processes without relying on probabilistic assumptions—a major breakthrough.
+Its theory and applications to queueing systems are detailed in [@eltaha1999].

+    Although these techniques were always applicable beyond queueing theory, development remained largely within adjacent domains.

+    Presence calculus makes this separation explicit.
+It begins with measure theory and develops sample path tools for _observable_ signals.
+This situates it firmly within operational analysis— as both a practical modeling and measurement substrate—where sample path reasoning arises naturally.
+    Crucially, it is a deterministic paradigm, equally applicable to stochastic and non-stochastic systems.

 On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of